mosra/m.css/doc/documentation/doxygen.rst

 ------------------

-By default, the `dark m.css theme <{filename}/css/themes.rst#dark>`_ together with Doxygen-theme-specific additions is used, which corresponds to the following configuration:
+By default, the `dark m.css theme <{filename}/css/themes.rst#dark>`_ together with documentation-theme-specific additions is used, which corresponds to the following configuration:

 .. code:: ini